pharo-project/pharo-website/site/news/2024-04-23-pharo12-released.md

 - Scalable fluid class syntax is now the default one
 - Preparing Bloc introduction by migrating more tools to Spec2
 - Spec2 UI framework enhancements to support GTK 4
-- Leaner version of Metacello
+- Leaner version of the Metacello package manager
 - More robust and strict mode for FFI

 ### System